 For years the business-to-consumer operations have generally led business-to-business companies both in mobile and online traffic.
 That model, however, is facing a sea of change in the near future according to a study conducted by Usablenet.
-The current Internet marketing strategy is to capitalize on what people are doing with their mobile devices now – reading reviews, pricing items and feature comparison – to make their brands more accessible than traditional B2C methodologies.
+The current Internet marketing strategy is to capitalize on what people are doing with their mobile devices now – reading reviews, pricing items, and feature comparisons – to make their brands more accessible than traditional B2C methodologies.

 Mobile gains for B2B

 According to a Biznet article by Kristina Knight that quoted the study, mobile commerce is less than 10 percent of total sales for the B2B sector, but more than half of the survey respondents said they are moving transactions to online or self-serve areas from the current offline protocols.

 Soon, B2B mobile traffic will match the 22 percent of the traffic on B2C sites and mobile commerce looks to be B2B’s future method of selling to companies, said the report.
 Additionally, 48% of B2B’s have instituted plans to add a stand-alone mobile sales channel to their business plan.